Your life may be full of opportunities to step outside of your comfort zone, but seizing them can be a real challenge.

 There are both advantages and disadvantages to staying in your comfort zone.
 Take a gander:

-- Being confident: Participating in everyday activities usually makes you better at them.
-When you draw on your experience of a past task and become better at it, this creates a healthy self-assurance, also known as confidence.
+- Being confident: Participating in familiar activities usually makes you better at them.
+When you draw on your experience of a past task, and you become better at it, this creates a healthy self-assurance also known as confidence.

 - Rejuvenating: After leaving your comfort zone to try something new, returning to the familiar can help you physically and psychologically recharge before turning to more anxiety-inducing situations that seem uncertain.
 This is especially true for introverts who like to spend time alone.

 - Limited new skills: By staying in your comfort zone, you may push aside the chance to develop new skills and the opportunity to improve your weaknesses.

 - Complacency: Not performing new activities can make you complacent.
 You might miss out on growth opportunities by not experiencing new challenges, and as a result, feel lackluster in life and unmotivated.

 - No risk, no reward: This common phrase speaks to the simple notion that if you don’t try something new, you won’t accomplish anything new.
 Even if it’s a small risk, big rewards might come to those who at least try to make it happen.